-Whiteclay, Nebraska The Town That Sells 3.5 Million Cans Of Beer Every Year
+Whiteclay, Nebraska: The Town That Sells 3.5 Million Cans Of Beer Every Year

 John Maisch, an attorney who made a documentary about the Whiteclay beer stores, welcomed the decision.
 He said, “A dark cloud has been lifted over the State of Nebraska.”
 His film, “Sober Indian Dangerous Indian,” captured the struggles of four alcoholics living in Whiteclay, Nebraska.

-Snyder, the attorney for the liquor stores, said he would file and appeal.
+Snyder, the attorney for the liquor stores, said he would file an appeal.
 The appeal automatically suspends the judgment of the board until the appeal is heard.
 That could take several months.
-This is not the first time a ban was approved, about ten years ago the board revoked the license for one of the stores but it was ultimately overturned in court.
+This is not the first time a ban was approved.
+About ten years ago, the board revoked the license of one of the stores, but it was ultimately overturned in court.

 Snyder argued that closing down the liquor stores won’t stop the alcohol problems.
 He said members of the reservation would turn to bootleggers or other illegal sources for alcohol.
 He also pointed out that members could also drive to other towns, which are farther away, increasing the chances of drunk driving.
 He also said the businesses were all conducting legal activity.
 He sided with Sheridan County officials and said the country sheriff and Nebraska State Police have an adequate presence in the town.

-Bob Batt acknowledged that revoking the licenses wouldn’t solve the rampant alcoholism, but said the ban was a good start towards an immediate solution.
+Bob Batt acknowledged that revoking the licenses wouldn’t solve the rampant alcoholism, but he said the ban was a good start towards an immediate solution.
 The licenses for the four stores expire on April 30.

 [Featured Image by Nati Harnik/AP Images]